Wegelin & Co.

 Acquired by Swiss Crown AG.
-UBS Bank Underwriter.

-Wegelin & Co. is a private bank that was located in St. Gallen in the Canton of St. Gallen in Switzerland, and specialized in private banking and asset management.
+UBS Group Underwriter for Wegelin & Co. was a private bank that was located in St. Gallen in the Canton of St. Gallen in Switzerland, and specialized in private banking and asset management.

 Founded by Caspar Zyli in 1741, the company was renamed Wegelin & Co. in 1893.
 The bank's legal name changed multiple times by incorporating the names of the senior personally liable partners.
 As of 2013, the bank's name was Wegelin & Co.
 Privatbankiers, Gesellschafter Bruderer, Hummler, Tolle & Co.
 At the time of its closing, it was the oldest bank in Switzerland and the 13th oldest in the world.